oliver-joos/wlan-relays/README.md

 # WLAN Relays

-This is a very simple HTTP server written in [MicroPython](https://micropython.org/) for controlling pins of an ESP32.
+This repository contains a very simple HTTP server written in [MicroPython](https://micropython.org/) for controlling pins of an ESP32 board.
 These pins can be connected to solid state relays to switch lamps for example.

 ## Client Example